Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - It is intended to explain timing/degraded-network cases where commits, reveals, or sidecar hashes arrive late or asymmetrically.

-## Proposal Relay And Sidecar Reconciliation
+## Proposal Relay And Local Sidecar Snapshots

 In the common case, extension material arrives the same way proposals do: through relay and observation over time.
 There is no "fetch missing proposal X"